-In this section, I discuss the maximum number of runners allowed in a race and the importance of the trap draw when predicting races around the world.
-Also mentioned are the greyhound racing colours used in the GP v2.0 Software Program.
+In this section, I discuss the maximum number of dog runners allowed in a race and importance of the trap draw when predicting races around the world.
+Also mentioned are the jacket colours used in the GREYHOUNDPREDICTOR v2.0 Software Program.

 Greyhound Predictor v2.0 allows you to simulate races that include vacant traps!

-This feature lets you take out the non runners and create your own greyhound trial sessions - grade T = trial, T2 = 2 dog trial etc, solo trial = 'solo'.
+This feature lets you take out any 'non-runners' and create your own greyhound trial sessions - grade T = trial, T2 = 2 dog trial etc, solo trial = 'solo'.
 American Raceform = (st).
 Australian form 'pt' = private trial or 'qt' = qualifying trial.
 All combinations of a maximum 8 dogs are available.

-In the United Kingdom and Ireland races are currently limited to six dogs.
-Although in the past eight dog races were once a regular feature.
-In Scotland, Shawfield still hold five dog races!
-In America and Australia the maximum number is eight, although nine and ten dog races have previously been held.
+In England and Ireland greyhound races are currently limited to six dogs.
+Although, in the past both five and eight dog races were once a regular feature.
+In America, Australia and New Zealand the maximum number of runners is eight, although previously both nine and ten dog races have taken place.

-In English graded racing the 'trap draw' is allocated by the racing manager.
-All inside runners will be issued with a 'rails tag' and will be seeded rails.
-An (R) written after a greyhound's name always indicates a railer.
+In English graded racing the 'trap draw' is allocated by the racing manager Rule 76.
+All inside runners will be issued a 'rails tag' and hence seeded rails.
+A (R) written after a greyhound's name always indicates a railer.
 The first railer drawn out always occupies the first available inside trap position.

-All middle trackers have the letter (M) after their name and will be given a 'middle tag' and seeded middle.
-Due to a change in the draw precedure, the first middle seed drawn out now occupies the first available position placed next to the nearest inside runner.
+A (M) after a dog's name always indicates a middle tracker and will be given a 'middle tag' and seeded middle.
+Due to a recent change in precedure, the first middle seed drawn out now occupies the first available position placed next to the nearest inside runner.

-In UK form a (W) after a dog's name always indicates a wide runner and is given a 'wide tag' and seeded wide.
+A (W) after a dog's name always indicates a wide runner and is given a 'wide tag' and seeded wide.
 The first wide seed drawn out always occupies the outside trap position.
-Only extremely rarely when six wides are in a final or a handicap race will a wide racer ever occupy the inside box.
+Only extremely rarely when there are six wides in a final or in a handicap race will a wide racer ever occupy the inside box.